benthomasson/ci-cd-demo/README.md

-# A demo of a CI/CD pipline using ansible-events
+# A demo of a CI/CD pipline using ansible-rulebook

 A local CI/CD pipeline can be run with: